KarempudiKrishnaMurthy/Weather_app_react/README.md

 - Clone the repository or download the source code.
 - Open the project in your preferred code editor.
 - Run `npm install` to install the necessary dependencies.
 - Run `npm start` to start the development server.
 - Open your browser and navigate to `http://localhost:3000` to use the app.

 To use the app, simply type the name of the city you want to search for in the search bar and press Enter.
 The app will display the current weather conditions for the searched city.

-# Demo
+## Demo
-A live demo of the React Weather App is available at [LINK TO LIVE DEMO](https://react-weather-app-shemmee.netlify.app).
+A live demo of the React Weather App is available at [Live Demo](https://karempudikrishnamurthy.github.io/Weather_app_react/).

-# License
+## License
 This project is licensed under the MIT license.